 Culver City’s the Corner Door feels like a neighborhood place where everybody knows—or should know—your name.
-A cozy culinary and libation retreat where exposed red brick meets dark wood paneling under Edison-approved lighting, and the drinks and bites are reliable and flavorful.
+It's a cozy culinary and libation retreat where exposed red brick meets dark wood paneling under Edison-approved lighting, and the drinks and bites are reliable and flavorful.
 Restaurateur newbies, Anthony Falati and Todd Jerry, pegged Beau du Bois from M.B.
-Post to head up the beverage program, which sees featured craft cocktail specials as well as a set list of classics, eight beers on tap (along with bottled brews) from California and Colorado breweries and a decent selection of Italian, French, New Zealand and domestic wines.
-Chef Luke Reyes—formerly of the Tasting Kitchen and Chimu—churns out a great selection of hearty, traditional American fare cuisine to match.
+Post to head up the beverage program, which sees featured craft cocktail specials as well as a set list of classics, beers on tap and a decent selection of Italian, French, New Zealand and domestic wines.

-Drink this: The menu boasts five house classic cocktails and five original, while nightly specials keep things interesting.
-Start with a drink that says everything about LA—Fortune & Glory is made with gin, orange, cantaloupe, absinthe, orgeat ($12).
-Then, try the Miner Incident mixed with bourbon, apricot liqueur, lemon, honey and Thai chiles ($12) whose kick happily lingers after a refreshingly balanced sip of apricot and bourbon.
+Drink this: The menu boasts classic cocktails and original libations, while nightly specials keep things interesting.
+Start with the Miner Incident mixed with bourbon, apricot liqueur, lemon, honey and Thai chiles, whose kick happily lingers after a refreshingly balanced sip of apricot and bourbon.
 This drink could do well with a perfectly cut piece of ice rather than the old ice-bin ice; either way, it goes down fast and smooth.
-If you're looking for beer and are willing to pass on class, order a California-brewed can of Barney Flats Oatmeal Stout ($5) or any of the red wines by the glass—smart food-friendly wines like Manzoni 2007 Santa Lucia Highlands Reserve Pinot Noir ($14).
+If you're looking for beer and are willing to pass on class, order a California-brewed can of Barney Flats Oatmeal Stout or any of the red wines by the glass—smart food-friendly wines like Manzoni 2007 Santa Lucia Highlands Reserve Pinot Noir.

 |Venue name:||The Corner Door||Contact:|